wintercms/meta/release-notes/build-457.md

 - Fixed support for saving Repeater data in Static Pages when a repeater item is deleted
 - Fixed support for custom Select2 options via the AJAX framework, also added new format for custom options to be returned in to preserve their order
 - Fixed issue where CMS templates with the same filenames (i.e. a partial and a page both called contact.htm) would be unable to be selected in the list of templates in the CMS section.
+- Fixed the centering of no record message in lists when tree mode is enabled.

 ## Security Improvements
 - Backend ServiceWorkers have been disabled by default to prevent frontend ones from leaking into the backend unintentionally.
 See `cms.enableBackendServiceWorkers`